Teaching English Online to Groups: The Future of the Virtual Classroom

 Access to more job opportunities

-Marketability as a freelance teacher
+Marketability as an independent teacher

 Potential to earn more money